The askal is the native, primitive dog of the Philippines. They are domesticated, but usually allowed by their owners to roam freely.

 From this etymology, it is clear that the name originated in a Tagalog-speaking community, most likely in Manila.
 In some parts of the Philippines, among people who speak Bisaya, the native dog is called "bisaya".

 The original Philippine dogs, or dogs that are possibly close to the original, might still be found in the rural areas and possibly many of them have prick ears.
-The shape of the askal is similar to the Australian dingo, the Indian pariah, and the singing dog of New Guinea, but the askal is not wild.
-It is more of a pariah dog, although there is no group worldwide that includes the askal in this classification.
+The shape of the askal is similar to the Australian dingo, the Indian pariah, and the singing dog of New Guinea, and the Canaan dog, but the askal is not wild.
+It is more of a pariah dog.

 Today, as what happens in cities where dogs of different types congregate, the native dog has interbred with other varieties, producing mongrels.

 In 2006, I saw a website about the askal dogs for sale.
 The first photo shows a common, brown askal with forelegs dislocated and twisted towards its back.
 Its mouth is gagged with a jagged tin can.
 And the cut-up bodies of others lie on a table – ready to be chopped and cooked.

 I shared these revolting images to an online photo list, and one member responded with another photo of an askal bound on a motorcab like a pig.
 He wanted to buy that dog and set it free, but someone said the dog would be caught again, and there are more dogs in the market for sale.

 One list member, apparently a dog-eater, asked: "What is the difference between a pig, a chicken, and a dog?"